Strepsils® Cool Sensation 8s Lozenges

 Let’s take a look at each one:

-Formulated with sodium alginate, calcium carbonate, and sodium bicarbonate, Gaviscon and Gaviscon Double Action are clinically proven to help alleviate the symptoms of acid reflux in as little as three minutes and provide up to four hours of relief by neutralizing stomach acid and crea ting a protective barrier over stomach acid, pepsin and bile to keep them from flowing back up the esophagus. |
+| Formulated with sodium alginate, calcium carbonate, and sodium bicarbonate, Gaviscon and Gaviscon Double Action are clinically proven to help alleviate the symptoms of acid reflux in as little as three minutes and provide up to four hours of relief by neutralizing stomach acid and creating a protective barrier over stomach acid, pepsin and bile to keep them from flowing back up the esophagus. |

 Please note that if you experience acid reflux symptoms more than twice in a single week for several weeks, it could mean that your condition has progressed to gastroesophageal reflux disease or GERD.1 Please talk to your doctor for more information.